 Hamilton's stationary action works by imposing the constraint that was established with (1.11): the rate of change of kinetic energy must match the rate of change of potential energy.

-Appendix III: Jacob's Lemma
+Appendix II: Jacob's Lemma

 When Johann Bernoulli had presented the Brachistochrone problem to the mathematicians of the time Jacob Bernoulli was among the few who was able to find the solution independently.
 The treatment by Jacob Bernoulli is in the Acta Eruditorum, May 1697, pp. 211-217